Your business may offer mileage reimbursement programs for your employees. But, do you have to?

 Here’s what you should know about employee mileage reimbursement laws.

 There is no federal law requiring businesses to reimburse employees for their mileage.
-Some states like California do require you to reimburse employees for their mileage.
+Some states like California do have reimbursement requirements for employee mileage.

 Mileage reimbursement can be a good way to attract and maintain workers.
 Many organizations use the optional Standard Mileage Rate for their reimbursement rates.
 For 2017, that would mean providing 53.5 cents per business mile.